-Violence brings Hong Kong to 'brink of total breakdown' - police
+Violence brings Hong Kong to 'brink of total breakdown': police

 More than 260 people were arrested on Monday, police said, bringing the total number to more than 3,000 since the protests escalated in June.

-Protesters are angry about what they see as police brutality and meddling by Beijing in the freedoms guaranteed under the “one country, two systems” formula put in place when the territory returned to China in 1997.
+Protesters are angry about what they see as police brutality and meddling by Beijing in the freedoms guaranteed under the “one country, two systems” formula put in place when the territory returned to China from British rule in 1997.

-China denies interfering and has blamed Western countries, including Britain and the United States, for stirring up trouble.
+China denies interfering and has blamed Western countries including Britain and the United States for stirring up trouble.

 The United States on Monday condemned “unjustified use of deadly force” in Hong Kong and urged police and civilians alike to de-escalate the situation.

-Chinese Foreign Ministry spokesman Geng Shuang urged Britain and the United States not to interfere in what was China’s affair.

-“The central government firmly supports the (special administrative region) government in implementing policies according to law, supporting the Hong Kong police in law enforcement, maintaining social order and protecting the safety of citizens,” he told a briefing in Beijing.

-“Hong Kong affairs are purely China’s internal affairs that allow no foreign interference.
-We urge the United States, United Kingdom and other countries to earnestly respect China’s sovereignty...”
+Chinese Foreign Ministry spokesman Geng Shuang urged Britain and the United States not to intrude, saying: “Hong Kong affairs are purely China’s internal affairs that allow no foreign interference.
+We urge the United States, United Kingdom and other countries to earnestly respect China’s sovereignty.”

-China has a garrison of up to 12,000 troops in Hong Kong who have kept to barracks throughout the unrest, but it has vowed to crush any attempts at independence, a demand for a very small minority of protesters.
+China has a garrison of up to 12,000 troops in Hong Kong who have kept to barracks since 1997 but it has vowed to crush any attempts at independence, a demand for a very small minority of protesters.

+Geng also told a briefing in Beijing that China’s government firmly supports Lam’s administration and the Hong Kong police “in law enforcement, maintaining social order and protecting the safety of citizens”.

+Following Tuesday’s violence, the Hong Kong Jockey Club said all off-course betting centres would be closed ahead of Wednesday’s racing at Happy Valley, “to ensure the safety of our employees and customers”.

+The “Mark Six” lottery draw, originally scheduled for Tuesday night, was postponed until Thursday.

-Reporting by Donny Kwok, Clare Jim, Marius Zaharia, Twinnie Siu, Clare Jim, Josh Smith, Kate Lamb, Jessie Pang and Farah Master in Hong Kong and Cate Cadell in Beijing; Writing by Anne Marie Roantree and Nick Macfie; Editing by Simon Cameron-Moore and Gerry Doyle
+Reporting by Donny Kwok, Clare Jim, Marius Zaharia, Twinnie Siu, Clare Jim, Josh Smith, Kate Lamb, Jessie Pang and Farah Master in Hong Kong and Cate Cadell in Beijing; Writing by Anne Marie Roantree and Nick Macfie; Editing by Simon Cameron-Moore, Gerry Doyle and Catherine Evans